Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 3384 questions found out of 5029 clips
+* 3422 questions found out of 5095 clips
-* 3256 non-trolling & on-topic questions found out of 3384 total questions
+* 3292 non-trolling & on-topic questions found out of 3422 total questions
-* 318 questions found with no other references
+* 314 questions found with no other references
 ## grouped by date
+* 2021-06-18: 0 of 2 questions found with no other references
+* 2021-06-15: 4 of 34 questions found with no other references
-* 2021-06-08: 6 of 49 questions found with no other references
+* 2021-06-08: 5 of 49 questions found with no other references
 * 2021-06-01: 6 of 48 questions found with no other references
 * 2021-05-28: 1 of 8 questions found with no other references
-* 2021-05-25: 5 of 53 questions found with no other references
+* 2021-05-25: 3 of 53 questions found with no other references
 * 2021-05-18: 5 of 49 questions found with no other references
 * 2021-05-11: 9 of 75 questions found with no other references
 * 2021-05-04: 5 of 77 questions found with no other references